oblac/jodd-site/content/props/index.md

 ~~~~~

 Properties can be loaded by `Props` in many different ways: from a
 `File`, `InputStream`, `String` or `Properties`.
-Then props are ready
+Once loaded, props are ready
-for usage and values can be looked up using `getValue()` method.
+for usage.
+Values can be looked up using the `getValue()` method.
 This
-method always returns a String value.
+method always returns a `String` value.

 ## Sections

-Sections looks very much like INI file sections.
-In *Props*,
-section simply represents the keys prefix for following keys, until the
+In *Props*, a section simply define a key's prefix for the following set of keys,
-section end or end of file.
+until the section or file ends.

-Section names are enclosed between `[` and `]`.
+Section name is enclosed between `[` and `]`.
 Properties following a
-section header belong to that section.
+section definition belong to that section.
 Section name is added as a prefix
 to section properties.
 Section ends with empty section definition `[]`
-or with new section start or end of file.
+or with a new section start or end of the file.

 The following example: